Adopted January 13, 2009

 SECTION 1 – OFFICERS ENUMERATED – SELECTION

-The officers of the club shall be a President, Vice President, Secretary,-Treasurer, Communications Coordinator, Summer Activities Coordinator, and Winter Activities Coordinator, all of whom shall be selected by the board members at the first meeting of officers held after the May election of the board.
+The officers of the club shall be a President, Vice President, Secretary, Treasurer, Website Manager, Summer Activities Coordinator, and Winter Activities Coordinator, all of whom shall be selected by the board members at the first meeting of officers held after the May election of the board.
 Officers shall continue in office until their successors are elected and qualified.

 SECTION 2 – QUALIFICATIONS: